+The Altamont School is a coeducational independent day school enrolling students in grades 5-12.
 Altamont is a small family with socio-economic, ethnic and religious diversity.
 We have an intensive college preparatory academic program with a personalized college search program, including an annual college tour.
-And we offer many opportunities for children to develop multiple talents by participating in arts, foreign language, community service, clubs, class projects, science competitions and sports – all at the same time.
+Altamont offers many opportunities for children to develop multiple talents by participating in arts, world languages, community service, clubs, class projects, science competitions and sports.

 Altamont was established in 1975 through the merger of the Birmingham University School (BUS), founded in 1922, and the Brooke Hill School, founded in 1941 as the College Preparatory School for Girls.